status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 make NIMFLAGS="-d:insecure" medalla
 ```

-> **Note:** this flag is needed because Nim considers the HTTP server that needs to start to serve the metrics to be insecure (without this flag it won't launch properly).
+> **Note:** this flag is needed because we consider the HTTP server that needs to start to serve the metrics to be insecure (without this flag it won't launch properly).
+As such, we recommend you make sure port 8008 is protected.

 Now visit [http://127.0.0.1:8008/metrics](http://127.0.0.1:8008/metrics) to see the raw metrics.
 You should see a plaintext page that looks something like this: